 It’s almost Christmas!
 Do you know what you’re doing for dinner yet?
 Whether you’re hosting a big crowd or a smaller affair, you most likely want to give your guests a dinner that they won’t soon forget meaning you’ll want food from appetizers to desserts and everything in between.
 We can help with that.
 The days are chilly now, so what better way to kick off the first course of your holiday meal than with a delicious bowl of soup to warm your guests up?
 Nothing, that’s what.
 Soups are so easy to prepare and there’s no shortage of fresh produce, grains, and legumes that you can transform into a piping hot bowl of yummy goodness.

 If you’re looking for sides and starters to pair with your soup, we’ve got you covered there, too.
-Check out 25 Hearty Winter Vegan Salad Recipes and 15 Epic Christmas Sides That are Vegan, then come on back for 15 cozy soups and stews that are the perfect starter for Christmas dinner.
+Check out 25 Hearty Winter Vegan Salad Recipes and 15 Epic Christmas Sides That are Vegan, then come on back for 15 cozy soups and stews from our Food Monster App that are the perfect starter for Christmas dinner.

 1. Bread Crusted Tomato Soup

 Source: Bread Crusted Tomato Soup

 For many of us, tomato soup evokes childhood memories of chilly days and warm, comforting dinners on busy days.
 Monica Stevens Le‘s Bread Crusted Tomato Soup takes it to the next level.
 Coconut milk makes it creamy and decadent while Thai basil adds a hint of freshness.
 Then, it’s topped with a pot pie crust, pesto, and a dollop of cool coconut cream.
 The mixture of the salty crust and the creamy tomato flavors are reminiscent of eating tomato soup with toasted bread.

 Source: Loaded Baked Potato Soup